You are here: Home > Social Welfare > Social welfare payments > Older and retired people > Centenarian Bounty

 The Centenarian Bounty is usually awarded on behalf of the President by a local member of the clergy or friend of the centenarian.
 A letter of congratulations signed by the President accompanies the award.
 The centenarian can also request that the letter and the President's bounty be sent directly to themselves without a presentation ceremony.

-From 1 January 2000, the President has also marked the birthday of each person resident in Ireland over the age of 100 years.
-On his or her 101st and every subsequent birthday, the person receives a special commemorative coin in a presentation box, along with a congratulatory letter signed by the President.
+The President has also marks the birthday of each person resident in Ireland over the age of 100 years.
+On their 101st and every birthday after that, the person receives a special commemorative coin in a presentation box, along with a congratulatory letter signed by the President.
 A new coin is designed for each year.

 Rules

 The Centenarian Bounty is paid to all Irish nationals and foreign nationals resident in Ireland on their 100th birthday.
-Since March 2006, the eligibility criteria has been widened such that Irish citizens born in the island of Ireland who have reached 100 years of age, wherever they may reside, are now eligible to apply for the Bounty.
+Irish citizens born in the island of Ireland who have reached 100 and are living outside the State are also eligible for the Bounty.

 Rates